 The University of Oregon affirms and actively promotes the right of all individuals to equal opportunity in education and employment.
 It is the policy of the university to maintain an environment free of harassment and discrimination against any person because of age, race, color, ancestry, national or ethnic origin, religion, gender, disability, service in the uniformed services (as defined in state and federal law), the use of leave protected by state or federal law, veteran status, sex, sexual orientation, gender identity, perceived gender, marital or family status, pregnancy-related conditions, or genetic information.
 Staff members of the Office of Affirmative Action and Equal Opportunity are available to answer any questions about university policy regarding harassment and discrimination and to assist members of the university community who believe they may have been treated in a manner inconsistent with this university policy.

 The director of the Office of Affirmative Action and Equal Opportunity serves as the university’s deputy Title IX coordinator.

 Direct related inquiries to the Office of Affirmative Action and Equal Opportunity, 677 E. 12th Ave., Suite 452, 5221 University of Oregon, Eugene, Oregon 97403-5221; telephone 541-346-3123.

 The University of Oregon was elected to membership in the Association of American Universities in 1969.
-The university is accredited by the Northwest Commission on Colleges and Universities and is a member of the Western Interstate Commission for Higher Education.
+The university is accredited by the Northwest Commission on Colleges and Universities.
 Individual programs in the university’s professional schools and colleges are accredited by the following organizations:

 - Accrediting Council on Education in Journalism and Mass Communications